pingidentity/pingidentity-devops-getting-started/docs/profileStructures.md

 # Server profile structures

 Each of the Docker images created for our products reflects the server profile structures used by our installed products.
 The directory paths for these server profiles can differ between products, as can the server profile structures (the directory paths and data).
 You'll see these server profile structures in the local directory bound to the Docker `/opt/in` volume when you elect to save any changes you make to a server profile.
-See *Saving your changes* in [Get Started](getStarted.md) for more information.
+See [Saving your changes](saveConfigs.md) for more information.

 The server profile structures in the local directory bound to the `/opt/in` volume are used by our containers at startup.
 Any files you place in the server profile structures will be used to configure the container.